-- 1 1/2 cups heavy cream OR 16 oz.
-0% or 2% plain Greek yogurt (the Greek yogurt route is definitely less fattening)
+- 1 1/2 cups heavy cream OR 16 oz plain Greek yogurt

-In a large bowl, toss the chicken around in the curry powder, salt, pepper, and cinnamon until completely coated.
-The original post offers some very good advice: Wash your hands and clean under your nails right away so you aren’t stained yellow.
+In a large bowl or zip top bag, toss the chicken around in the curry powder, salt, pepper, and cinnamon until completely coated.

 Put the vegetable oil in a large skillet and heat over medium-high heat.
 Add the chicken and cook until all sides are browned.

-Serve the chicken and sauce over rice.
-Enjoy!
+Serve the chicken and sauce with rice and naan.